yishu-ji/bodymaps/README.md

 # Emotion and Body
 ## Advanced Psychological Statistics (Tsinghua University, 23 Fall)

 This is a **naive demo** of a course project for **Advanced Psychological Statistics**.
 This source code is provided as a reference for my peer classmates who have little experience in Python to preprocess the large-scale datasets.
 Should you have any questions, please feel free to contact me.
-My email could be found in my profile.
+My email in use could be found in my profile.

 This demo perform **dimensionality reduction based on mapping pixels to body parts**.
 It mainly uses rectangular segmentation and clustering of pixels in an image.